 Northstar Resort is great for families because of the terrain, the village and the amenities.
 The Ritz-Carlton is located on the slopes of Northstar.

 Squaw Valley Ski Resort has incredible terrain for advanced to expert skiers.
 They also have a great area for beginners on the top of the mountain which has great views of the Sierras.

 There are many golf course communities in the Tahoe Region, most of which are gated, but you can also find homes and condominiums on public courses that rival those gated courses.
 Martis Camp is the premier golf course community with unique amenities such as The Big Red Barn, an 18 hole putting course and a private chair lift to the top of Northstar.

 Lakefront living is second to none in most people’s opinions here in Tahoe.
 Access to great boating, views of the Sierras, the rising and setting of the moon and the sun.
 Lakefront parcels vary in size as you drive around the shores of Tahoe.
-Some parcels are directly on the highway and some are a nice distance away from the highway offering more peace and privacy.
+Some parcels are directly on the highway and some are a nice distance away from the highway offering more lakefront privacy.
+Read More...

 Truckee golf course communities: